jtrein/react-loadit/README.md

 # React LoadIt
 Simple, tiny React component lazy-loader.
 Splits your React app at defined points at the component-level, so there's no unnecessary code delivered.

+*Published from a part of a private project I wrote.
+Thought I'd share it with you.*

 ## Install
 `yarn add react-loadit`